peterldowns/peterdowns.com/md/open-iterm-finder-service.md

 [John Kokkinidis](http://sudoplz.eu/) was kind enough to write in with a solution I like even more than the Finder service presented above.
 His version is designed to be run with a single click from the Finder, once you've navigated to the folder that you'd like to open.
 If you take his script:

     on run {input, parameters}
       tell application "Finder"
-        set dir_path to POSIX path of (folder of the front window as alias) end tell
+        set dir_path to quoted form of (POSIX path of (folder of the front window as alias)) end tell
       CD_to(dir_path)
     end run